 Survodutide

-Survodutide is an extensively studied compound
+Survodutide is a phase 3 compound

 Phase 2 Obesity Trial Without Diabetes